CP1401/Practicals/prac_01/README.md

 # Deliverables

 This section summarises the expectations for this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.
+Each week, submit your practical work according to these guidelines and requirements.

 **Files required:**